moiatgit/rustbook/src/ch02-00-guessing-game-tutorial.md

 {{#rustdoc_include ../listings/ch02-guessing-game-tutorial/listing-02-03/src/main.rs:all}}
 ```

-<span class="caption">Listing 2-3: Adding code to generate a random
+<span class="caption">Llistat 2-3: Adding code to generate a random
 number</span>

 First we add the line `use rand::Rng;`.
 The `Rng` trait defines methods that